This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

 Clinical commissioning groups (CCGs) commission local NHS health services and NHS England commissions highly specialised health services.
 Both organisations use national and local policies to prioritise treatments based on available resources and competing demands.
-This page relates solely to services commissioned by North, Eastern and Western Clinical Commissioning Group.
+This page relates solely to services commissioned by the NHS Devon Clinical Commissioning Group.

 We recognise that there will always need to be a process for considering making additional NHS funding available for the atypical or uncommon patient.
-The Northern, Eastern and Western Devon Clinical Commissioning Group have an Individual Funding Request Panel to perform this function.
+The NHS Devon Clinical Commissioning Group have an Individual Funding Request Panel to perform this function.